W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/services.md

 ### Redesign
 Data driven design for existing website or just key pages.
 Improve user experience and engagement leading to increased conversion.

-### Front End Development
-It's time to make your designs a reality.
-Clean mark-up, responsive and interactive.
-I will research your target market and build an experience geared towards to your ideal user base.

 ### Landing Pages
 Targetted pages for your co-marketing campaigns with preferred partners.
 Customised to your requirements.